gemi254/ConfigAssist-ESP32-ESP8266/README.md

 The configuration data will be stored in the **SPIFFS** as an **ini file** <em>(Plain Text)</em> and will be  loaded on each reboot.

 ## How it works
-On first run when no data (ini file) is present in local **storage**, **ConfigAssist** will start an **AccessPoint** and load the default json dictionary with variables to be edited.
-A web form will be generated in order to

-initialize application variables using a **web page** from the remote host connected to AccesPoint.
+On first run when no data (**ini file**) is present in local storage, **ConfigAssist** will start an **AccessPoint** and load the default json dictionary with variables to be edited.  **ConfigAssist** will generate a html page in order to edit config variables from the remote host connected to AccesPoint.

-Data will be saved on local storage and will be available on next reboot.
-If configuration file is valid during next boot the **json dictionary** will not be loaded reducing memory consumption and speeding up the whole process.
+On each change in the html page data will be updated and will be available immediately to the application.
+Also the data will be saved automatically on local storage when the user finish editing.
+If the configuration file is valid during next boot the **json dictionary** will not be loaded reducing memory consumption and speeding up the whole process.

-If data is not changed **ConfigAssist** will not overwrite the file.
+Not that if data is not changed **ConfigAssist** will not overwrite the file.

 ConfigAssist uses **c++ vectors** to dynamically allocate and store variables and **binary search** for speeding the access process.